cbamedjonekou/cbamedjonekou.github.io/_posts/2019-10-16-Information-Theory-NLP-Notes-2.md

         </p>
     </blockquote>

-7. Pierce also goes on to cite the contributions of many people (p.30), and specifically French Mathematician/Physicist Fourier as central to the development of information theory to solve aforementioned problems.
+7. Pierce continues by citing the contributions of many people (p.30), and specifically French Mathematician/Physicist Fourier as central to the development of information theory to solve aforementioned problems.

     * Fourier’s contribution to  electrical communication came in the form of [proofs and analysis](https://en.wikipedia.org/wiki/Fourier_analysis), specifically his proof concerning electric signals.